Walkmana-25/discord-attendance-bot/README.md

 - ✅ `/clock-in` - Record clock-in with attendance type and optional notes
 - ✅ `/clock-out` - Record clock-out with optional notes
 - ✅ `/my-summary` - View personal attendance summary and recent activity
+- ✅ `/add-attendance-type` - Add new attendance types to the system
+- ✅ `/list-attendance-types` - View all available attendance types
 - ✅ SQLite database with proper schema and relationships
 - ✅ Duplicate clock-in/out prevention
 - ✅ Rich Discord embeds with proper formatting